 In May 2014, our board of directors approved a compensation policy for our non-employee directors, or the Director Compensation Program.
-Pursuant to the Director Compensation Program, we do not pay director fees to directors who are employees and our non-employee directors receive cash compensation as follows:

-- Each non-employee director receives an annual cash retainer in the amount of \$35,000 per year. - The non-employee Chairman of the Board receives an additional annual cash retainer in the amount of \$25,000 per year. - The chairperson of the audit committee receives additional annual cash compensation in the amount of \$20,000 per year for such chairperson's service on the audit committee.
-Each non-chairperson member of the audit committee receives additional annual cash compensation in the amount of \$10,000 per year for such member's service on the audit committee. - The chairperson of the compensation committee receives additional annual cash compensation in the amount of \$15,000 per year for such chairperson's service on the compensation committee.
-Each non-chairperson member of the compensation committee receives additional annual cash compensation in the amount of \$7,500 per year for such member's service on the compensation committee. - The chairperson of the nominating and corporate governance committee receives additional annual cash compensation in the amount of \$8,000 per year for such chairperson's service on the nominating and corporate governance committee.
-Each non-chairperson member of the nominating and corporate governance committee receives additional annual cash compensation in the amount of \$4,000 per year for such member's service on the nominating and corporate governance committee.
+Pursuant to the Director Compensation Program, we do not pay director fees to directors who are employees and our non-employee directors receive an annual retainer of \$35,000.
+Any non-employee Chairman will receive an additional annual cash retainer in the amount of \$25,000 per year.
+Non-employee directors receive additional annual retainers of \$10,000 for serving on the audit committee (or \$20,000 for serving as the chair of the audit committee), \$7,500 for serving on the compensation committee (or \$15,000 for serving as the chair of the compensation committee) and \$4,000 for serving on the nominating and corporate governance committee (or \$8,000 for serving as the chair of the nominating and corporate governance committee).
+Retainers are paid to our non-employee directors after the annual stockholders meeting or, in respect of non-employee directors appointed to our board of directors after the annual stockholders meeting.

 In lieu of a cash retainer, each non-employee director will also have the ability to elect to receive a stock award consisting of that number of fully vested shares of common stock calculated by dividing the amount of the cash retainer by the fair market value of the common stock on the date of our annual meeting of stockholders.
+For 2015, each of Messrs.
+Mott and Rodgers and Dr. Schultz elected to receive a stock award in lieu of their respective 2015 annual cash retainers as calculated pursuant to the preceding sentence.
 Members of our board of directors are also reimbursed for reasonable travel and other out-of-pocket expenses.

 Under the Director Compensation Program, each non-employee director is automatically granted an option to purchase 25,000 shares of our common stock upon initial appointment or election to our board of directors.
 In addition, each continuing non-employee director who has been serving on our board of directors for at least six months as of the date of any annual meeting of our stockholders and will continue to serve as a non-employee director immediately following such meeting is automatically granted an option to purchase 15,000 shares of our common stock on the date of each annual stockholders meeting.
 Each initial non-employee director stock option vests with respect to 1/36th of the shares on each monthly anniversary of the grant date, subject to the non-employee director's continued service on our board of directors through such date.
-Each annual stock option granted to our non-employee directors, vests with respect to 1/12th of the shares on each monthly anniversary of the grant date, subject to acceleration in full immediately prior to the next annual stockholders meeting, subject to the non-employee director's continued service on our board of directors through such date.
+Each annual stock option granted to our non-employee directors, vests with respect to 1/12th of the shares on each monthly anniversary of the grant date, subject to the non-employee director's continued service on our board of Ardelyx (as defined in our equity incentive plan), subject to the non-employee director's continued service on our board of directors through such date.
 The Director Compensation Program also provides that upon a "Change in Control" of Ardelyx (as defined in our equity incentive plan), all outstanding equity awards granted under an equity incentive plan maintained by Ardelyx that are held by a non-employee director will become fully vested and/or exercisable.
+For 2015, Mr. Bertrand and Dr. Jenkins each received an initial option to purchase 25,000 shares of our common stock in connection with his or her appointment to our board of directors in October 2015 and April 2015, respectively, and our remaining non-employee director compensation Program.

-2014 Director Compensation Table
+2015 Director Compensation Table